gustafsson96/american-the-office-quiz/README.md

 I deployed the application to GitHub pages using the following process:

-*1. *Open up the GitHub repositry for the project.
+* Open up the GitHub repositry for the project.
-2. Click the Settings tab and navigate to Pages in the menu to the left of the screen.
+* Click the Settings tab and navigate to Pages in the menu to the left of the screen.
-3. Under Branch, select "main" in the dropdown menu and click Save.
+* Under Branch, select "main" in the dropdown menu and click Save.
-4. Refresh page to find the link to the live site at the top of the GitHub Pages section.
+* Refresh page to find the link to the live site at the top of the GitHub Pages section.

 **Link to the live quiz: <https://gustafsson96.github.io/american-the-office-quiz/>**

+To fork or clone the project, use the following steps:

 ### Forking